 In November 2019, the Company entered into an at-the-market equity offering sales agreement with Jefferies LLC ("Jefferies") and Stifel, Nicolaus & Company, Incorporated ("Stifel") to sell common shares of the Company having aggregate gross proceeds of up to \$50,000 from time to time, through an "at-the-market" equity offering program under which Jefferies and Stifel would act as sales agents.
-As of December 31, 2019, the Company had sold 805,643 common shares under the sales agreement for proceeds of approximately \$10,771, net of commissions paid, but excluding transaction expenses.
-In January 2020, the Company sold an additional 2,446,687 common shares for proceeds of approximately \$37,979, net of commissions paid, but excluding transaction expenses.
+As of December 31, 2019, the Company had sold 805,643 common shares under the sales agreement for proceeds of \$10,729, net of commissions paid and transaction expenses.
+In January 2020, the Company sold an additional 2,446,687 common shares for proceeds of approximately \$37,796, net of commissions and transaction expenses.